pioneerspacesim/pioneer-developer-docs/readme.md

 The main aim for Pioneer is to be a quite realistic space game with a nice amount of space opera.
 While realism is an important aspect, fun and interesting gameplay is as much as important, and we strive to hit a good balance in that regard.
 This document outlines the general direction we are striving to bring Pioneer towards, and the subpages elaborate on the topics more as we design them.

+This document is only a proposal, and every part of is it up for discussion!

 ### Important aspects:

 - **[Emergent gameplay coming from the game systems working together](./pages/emergent_gameplay.md)** to provide unscripted and unique events.
 Procedural and semi-procedural generation is an important part of doing this right.